Velikaya Guba

 Velikaya Guba (Вели́кая Губа́; Karelian and Finnish: Suurlahti; not to be confused with an identically named locality on Lake Segozero) is a village (selo) in the Medvezhyegorsky District, part of the Republic of Karelia, in turn a subject of the Russian Federation.
 It is located on Lake Onega, on the eastern bank of the Great Bay (hence the name), about 110 km south of Medvezhyegorsk and some 80 east of Petrozavodsk.
 From here a very sparsely populated area comprising 2,895 square kilometers is administered.
 The entire territory has some 2,500 inhabitants (rough data from the late 2010s).

 History

 The area was lightly peopled by the ancestors of the Sami people, Veps and Karelians, before Russian speakers from the south began colonizing it from the 13th century onwards, creating monasteries and diffusing Orthodox Christianity among the local pagan tribes.

 Velikaya Guba's name first appeared in written documents in the year 1583.

 In 1877 it was made the chief center of a volost in Petrozavodsky Uyezd, in turn part of the Olonets Governorate.
 In 1905, said volost counted some 10,000 inhabitants in all.
-A busy trading town in the Zaonezhie area, Velikaya Guba also had a tourist port with steamboats.
+A busy trading town in the Zaonezhye area, Velikaya Guba also had a tourist port with steamboats.

 After many administrative changes during the first Soviet decades and the Continuation War, from September 7, 1944 to March 11, 1959 Velikaya Guba headed the Zaonezhsky District of the Karelo-Finnish Soviet Socialist Republic.